fortuna/ESPHomeWorkshop/step-1/INSTRUCTIONS.md

-# Step 1: Create your first firmware
+# Step 1: Create Your First Firmware

 1. In the home screen, press **NEW DEVICE** on the bottom right.
 1. In the *New device* dialog: